jhallen/joes-sandbox/pcb/dash/readme.md

 ### Connect to a power rail

-OrCAD has a special power symbols and you give the name of the rail as the part value.
+OrCAD has a special power symbol and you give the name of the rail as the part value.
 FutureNet works differently: you label a wire with the name of the power rail and set the attribute of the label to "PWRS" (for "Named Power Signal").